4 Tips to Improve Diabetes Lifestyle

-The amount of carbohydrates (starches and simple sugars) you eat has a significant impact on your blood sugar level.
+The amount of carbohydrates, starches and simple sugars you eat, has a significant impact on your blood sugar level.
 Counting them at every meal lets you match the carbs you eat or drink with the insulin you need to process it.
-Even if you’re not on insulin, it’s a powerful skill for controlling your blood sugar on an ongoing basis.
+Even if you’re not on insulin, it’s a powerful skill for managing your blood sugar on an ongoing basis.

 - It singles out the food with the biggest impact on your health.

 - It allows you to enjoy any food you like with the proper amount of insulin.